ojones/blog/content/relics/fox.md

 Circa 2013, I worked at [Fox](http://www.foxmovies.com/) as a member of the "Dev Dream Team."
 Everything they say about the movie business is true (even for the engineers).
 Still we got to make a bunch of cool screener apps really quickly.

 Our team made the screener app for the Oscar's the same year we won for 12 Years A Slave.
-I want to thank The Academy... and Jesus.
+I just want to thank The Academy... and Jesus.

 {{< figure src="/blog/relics/images/12-years-a-slave.jpg" title="12 Years A Slave Won" >}}